simeonreusch/ztf_plan_obs/README.md

 plan = ObservationPlan(name=name, date=date, ra=ra, dec=dec)
 plan.plot_target() # Plots the observing conditions
 plan.request_ztf_fields() # Checks in which ZTF fields this
-# object is observable and generate plot for them.
+# object is observable and generates plots for them.
 ```
 The observation plot and the ZTF field plots will be located in the current directory/[name]
 ![](examples/figures/observation_plot_generic.png)